knative/func/docs/installing_cli.md

 # Installing the CLI

-The CLI is used to create, build and deploy functions.
-To use it, install one of the pre-built binaries, or compile from source.
+The CLI is used to create, build, manage and deploy Functions.
+There are a few different ways you can install the binary.

 ## From Homebrew

 ```
 brew tap knative-sandbox/kn-plugins
+brew install kn
 brew install func
 ```

+Installed in this way, Knative Functions are managed as a plugin of the Knative CLI, via `kn func`.
+You may also invoke the Functions client directly from the Homebrew path, often `/opt/homebrew/bin`, as `kn-func`.

 ## Prebuilt Binary